Batman Forever: Development

 Batman Returns was released in 1992 with financial success and generally favorable reviews from critics, but Warner Bros. was disappointed with its box office run, having made $150 million less than the first film.
 After Batman Returns was deemed too dark and inappropriate for children, with McDonald's even recalling their Happy Meal tie-in, Warner Bros. decided that this was the primary cause of the film's financial results.
 After the film's release, Warner Bros. was not interested in Tim Burton's return as director.
 Burton noted he was unsure about returning to direct, writing: "I don't think Warner Bros. wanted me to direct a third Batman.
 I even said that to them."
 Burton and Warner Bros. mutually agreed to part ways, though Burton would stay on as producer.
-John McTiernan turned down an offer to direct.
+Sam Raimi was briefly considered to direct, but Warner eventually deemed him to be too inexperienced at the time.
+John McTiernan turned down an offer to direct since he was too busy making Die Hard with a Vengeance (1995).
 In June 1993, Joel Schumacher was selected by Warner Bros. while he was filming The Client (1994), and with Burton's approval.

+"Tim Burton is a friend of mine, so I had to go and ask him first.
+If he didn't want me to make the film, I wasn't going to make it, because this was his franchise.
+I had lunch with Tim and he said, 'Please do it, do it!'"